-Degree-seeking provisional students are applicants to degree status who have high school diplomas (or the equivalents) but lack the credentials required for admission as degree candidates.
+Students admitted into the Division of Undergraduate Studies with Conditions (DUSC) are applicants to degree status who have high school diplomas (or the equivalents) but lack the credentials required for admission as degree candidates.
 (These credentials include adequate high school grade-point average, SATs, and Carnegie units.)
+The Undergraduate Admissions Office provides details on the Requirements for Conditional Students and outlines the steps for students seeking admission to (DUS) with conditions.
 Undergraduate tuition is charged.
-Degree-seeking provisional students may be eligible for federal financial aid.
+Students in DUSC may be eligible for federal financial aid.

-27-Credit Limit: If a degree-seeking provisional student has completed 27 or more cumulative credits with a grade-point average below a 2.00, he/she will not be permitted to continue in degree-seeking provisional status.
+27-Credit Limit: If a student enrolled in DUS with conditions has completed 27 or more cumulative credits with a grade-point average below a 2.00, he/she will not be permitted to continue in this status.
 To continue course work, he/she must enroll as a nondegree-conditional student.
-However, if the student's most recent semester/session grade-point average is a 2.01 or greater, he/she may continue in degree-seeking provisional status.
+However, if the student's most recent semester/session grade-point average is a 2.01 or greater, he/she may continue as a student in DUS with conditions.

 Current policy reflected below.
 Changes to Faculty Senate Policy 14-00 (Nondegree Student Classification and Course Enrollment) and Faculty Senate Policy 14-10 (Limitations to Enrollment as a Nondegree Student) pending implementation.

-A person enrolled in a course who is not a degree candidate or a degree-seeking provisional student is classified as nondegree.
+A person enrolled in a course who is not a degree candidate or in DUSC is classified as nondegree.
 Nondegree students must either have a high school diploma (or the equivalent) or obtain permission from the Undergraduate Admissions Office to take courses.
-Nondegree students schedule classes on a space-available basis after degree candidates and degree-seeking provisional students have been accommodated.
+Nondegree students schedule classes on a space-available basis after degree candidates and students in DUSC have been accommodated.
 Students in nondegree status are not eligible for financial aid.

 Nondegree students are classified as nondegree-conditional (NDEGC), nondegree dual-enrolled high school (NDEGH), nondegree-regular (NDEGR), or nondegree-graduate (NONE).
 Undergraduate tuition is charged for undergraduate students in nondegree status.
 Graduate tuition is charged for students in NONE status.

-When a NDEGC student meets the conditions for reinstatement and re-enrollment (former Penn State degree candidate) or the conditions for admission (former degree-seeking provisional student or student from another institution), then he/she may enroll in degree status.
+When a NDEGC student meets the conditions for reinstatement and re-enrollment (former Penn State degree candidate or student in DUSC) or the conditions for admission (student from another institution), then he/she may enroll in degree status.

 Students who do not meet the following criteria will be dismissed from NDEGC status and must be approved for academic renewal to register for credit courses at the University.